flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-The Foreground plane, also known as **Plane A** has the same properties as the Background Plane except this plane has a **higher priority**, so tiles rendered here will inherently be on top of the Background Plane.
+The Foreground plane, also known as **Plane A**, has the same properties as the Background Plane except this plane has a **higher priority**, so tiles rendered here will inherently be on top of the Background Plane.

 Additionally, this plane allows to divide itself to form a new *sub-plane*: The **Window Plane**.
-The only difference is that it doesn't scroll.
+The only difference is that the latter doesn't scroll.

 Compared to previous consoles, the combination of different priorities and the Window plane allows to achieve a more convincing illusion of depth.
 {{% /inner_markdown %}}